 How are you going to budget for IT support?

-Budgeting for your IT support is much like budgeting for other aspects of running your small business.
+Budgeting for your IT support is much like budgeting for other aspects of running your business.
 There are hard costs you can forecast, and there are the unexpected expenses that you cannot.

-Ongoing maintenance helps keep small business tech support costs under control by finding problems early.
+Ongoing maintenance helps keep business tech support costs under control by finding problems early.
 But even with regular maintenance, new threats emerge every day.
 The most careful employee can open a virus attachment.
 And hardware is equipment that can just stop working, like a car or air conditioner.